adjust/ios_sdk/README.md

 You can also pass in an optional transaction ID to avoid tracking duplicate revenues.
 The last ten transaction IDs are remembered and revenue events with duplicate transaction IDs are skipped.
-This is especially useful for In-App Purchase tracking.
+This is especially useful for in-app purchase tracking.
 See an example below.

-If you want to track In-App Purchases, please make sure to call `trackEvent` after `finishTransaction` in `paymentQueue:updatedTransaction` only if the state changed to `SKPaymentTransactionStatePurchased`.
+If you want to track in-app purchases, please make sure to call `trackEvent` after `finishTransaction` in `paymentQueue:updatedTransaction` only if the state changed to `SKPaymentTransactionStatePurchased`.
 That way you can avoid tracking revenue that is not actually being generated.